Our dear friend, Professor Antonio Ramirez Cordova, sent us this letter with some of their concerns about the judges and

 Antonio has shown us a real and serious problem.
 There are many times we have repeated the same thing in different ways.
 But today I would like to go further.
-Instead of just presenting the problem, I would like to invite institutions to step to remedy.
-I think if they agree, they could prepare a (os) workshop (s) to train these judges, how to recognize the difference between Pure Puerto Rican Paso Fino and Paso Fino Colombiano.
-Wilo and Lulique with David Lang and other resources Purismo could organize and workshop.
+Instead of just presenting the problem, I would encourage banks to take a step to remedy.
+I think if they agree, they could prepare a (os) workshop (s) to train these judges, taught to recognize the difference between Pure Puerto Rican Paso Fino and Paso Fino Colombiano.
+Wilo and Lulique with David Lang and other resources Purismo could organize and take this workshop.
 Call it something like a specialized or, in some professions, continuing education workshop course.
-But there must be a commitment to institutions use ONLY judges who have taken this workshop.
-That would be a way to see that there is a "commitment to the race," to use a phrase that was popular some years ago.
+But there must be a commitment to entities using ONLY judges who have taken this workshop.
+That would be a way of seeing that a "commitment to the race," to use a phrase that was popular some years ago.

-"Engaged" is not who will take a little food or puts a bale of hay a Cigar, but who is interested in learning about race and seeks to preserve it for future generations.
-All bind ourselves, then, with our sport and our race.
+"Engaged" is not who will take a bit of food or puts a bale of hay to a Pure, but who is interested in learning about race and seeks to preserve it for future generations.
+Commit all, then, with our sport and our race.